udayhalyal/ui-example/README.md

 ## This is been created using Pure HTML/CSS and JavaScript with some Math calculations

-You need to exatract the on Apache Server and Run below URL in browser
+You need to exatract slider branch files the on Apache Server and Run below URL in browser

 http://localhost/index.html